Rizzo shines again with key hit, Yankees beat Marlins 3-1

 Giancarlo Stanton, who had reached on a throwing error by third baseman Brian Anderson, then raced home with the go-ahead run on Judge’s sharp single.

-Joely Rodriguez (2-3) got the win in relief for the Yankees.
+Joely Rodriguez (2-3), who came over from the Texas Rangers in the Joey Gallo deal, needed only one pitch to earn his first win in his first outing with his new team.
 Anthony Bass (1-6) took the loss.

 Aroldis Chapman retired the side in the bottom of the ninth for his 22nd save.

 The Yankees added an insurance run — also unearned — in the ninth inning when Gleyber Torres raced home following two errors on the same play by Jazz Chisholm Jr.